-(7) URAO, IRO, LCC, WCRAO and TDD Limitations
+(7) URAO, IRO, WCRAO and TDD Limitations

-- (a) Electrified fences shall not be permitted in any URAO, IRO, LCC, or TDD developments constructed with a required build to line or any other area unless located behind buildings and in areas not accessible by the public.
+- (a) Electrified fences shall not be permitted in any URAO, IRO, or TDD developments constructed with a required build to line or any other area unless located behind buildings and in areas not accessible by the public.
 [Ord.
-2013-018] - (b) Electrified Fences within the WCRAO shall be prohibited in all Sub-areas except for the UI Sub-area.
+2013-018] [Ord.
+2017-025] - (b) Electrified Fences within the WCRAO shall be prohibited in all Sub-areas except for the UI Sub-area.
 [Ord.
 2013-018]

-3. Outdoor Storage
+3. Outdoor Storage and Activities

-Outdoor storage of merchandise, inventory, equipment, refuse, or similar material in all nonresidential districts shall be subject to the following standards.
+Outdoor storage of merchandise, inventory, equipment, refuse, or similar materials, and outdoor activities associated with a use operation in all zoning districts shall be subject to the following standards, unless stated otherwise: [Ord.
+2017-007]